 Early History of the Rockall family

 This web page shows only a small excerpt of our Rockall research.
-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rockall History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rockall History in all our PDF Extended History products and printed products wherever possible.

 Rockall Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Rockwell, Rokelle, Rockewell, Rokele, Rokewell and others.

 Early Notables of the Rockall family (pre 1700)

 More information is included under the topic Early Rockall Notables in all our PDF Extended History products and printed products wherever possible.

 Rockall Settlers in Australia in the 19th Century

 - Henry Rockall, English convict from Middlesex, who was transported aboard the "Arab" on February 22, 1834, settling in Van Diemen's Land, Australia

 - ^ State Library of Queensland.
 (Retrieved 2015, January 8) Arab voyage to Van Diemen's Land, Australia in 1834 with 230 passengers.
 Retrieved from http://www.convictrecords.com.au/ships/arab/1834